nikola-lazic/VB6-V-Belt-Drive-Calculator-and-3D-model-Generator/README.md

 </br>Generated 3D model in SolidWorks:
 ![3d model in SolidWorks](/img/3d-sw.png)

-After 3D model generation, user have to desing the body of the pulley.
+After 3D model generation, user have to design the body of the pulley.
 </br>Here is some examples how Pulley should look at the end:
 ![pulley-1](/img/pulley-1.png)
 ![pulley-2](/img/pulley-2.png)